eggx-io/manual/README.md

 2. The web domain is for projects that live online.
 So that ranges from websites to webapps to native web solutions.
 Projects in this domain must have a primary web entrypoint and must be hosted.

-3. The AI domain is, as the name implies, for AI projects.
-We work with Carleton's AI Society to provide this domain, and anyone who wants to venture into this exiting new are, will do so through their curriculum.
+3. The AI domain is, as the name implies, for Artificial Intelligence (and Machine Learning/Deep Learning) projects.
+We work with Carleton's AI Society to provide this domain, and anyone who wants to venture into this exiting new area, will do so through their curriculum.

 4. The theory domain is for projects that focus on the theory of Computer Science.
-Such a project will focus on analysing/designing/implementsing algorithms, architectures and other theoretical concepts.
+Such a project will focus on analyzing/designing/implementing algorithms, architectures and other theoretical concepts.

 #### Project Description